Team3229/Hawk-Libraries/NEO CANCoder Swerve/README.md

 # Getting Started
 In order to prepare this project for your next FRC robot, there are a couple of things you will need to configure yourself.
 >This program was modeled on the [SwerveDriveSpecialties MK4 Swerve Module](https://www.swervedrivespecialties.com/products/mk4-swerve-module) with REV Robotics NEO Pinions and the L1 gear ratio.
 If these are not the modules you are using, you may have to change additional things in order to make this project work for you.
-Skip to [name_of_section](#1) below to see more details.
+Skip to [Additional Configuration](#additional-configuration) below to see more details.

 >This program is also only configured for a square chassis, although it would not be in any way difficult to change it to work for another shape.